 - to introduce students to some of the principle concepts emanating from the ancient Nahuatl philosophical and religious traditions;

-- to introduce students to the aspects of contemplative practice and creativity in these ancient traditions, and their integrity, complexity and beauty as healing traditions;
+- to introduce students to aspects of contemplative practice and creativity in Indigenous religious traditions, and their integrity, complexity and beauty as healing traditions;

-- to have them consider the ways these teachings have been translated into contemporary settings, such as the ongoing reclamation by many Chicanas/Chicanos of this particular indigenous heritage in their own lives and spiritual expressions;
+- to have them consider the ways these teachings have been translated into contemporary settings, such as the ongoing reclamation by many Chicanx peoples of ancient Nahuatl indigenous heritage in their own lives and spiritual expressions;

-- to have them reflect upon how these teachings represent a recovery process, a healing process, which in certain ways can be used to address issues of identity, community, education, diversity and difference in contemporary society;
+- to have them reflect upon how the teachings from Indigenous religious traditions represent a recovery process, a healing process, which in respectful ways can be used to address issues of identity, community, education, diversity and difference in contemporary society;

 - and perhaps most importantly, to have them see how these teachings and practices bring together spirituality, creativity and autonomy in daily life--with the key to collective autonomy of peoples, communities and nations being the affirmation of a principled personal autonomy within individuals.

-I offer the course in the fall so that students can take part in the Dia de los Muertos ceremony, as I have learned it from the Conchero dance tradition in Mexico.
+I offered the course in the fall so that students could take part in the Dia de los Muertos ceremony, as I have learned it from the Conchero dance tradition in Mexico.
 This ceremony is one beautiful way of contemplative practice.
-Another way is through the students’ (voluntary) participation in a sweat lodge ceremony (known as the temazcalteci, the Grandmother Sweat Lodge, in the Nahuatl tradition).
+Another way was through the students’ (voluntary) participation in a sweat lodge ceremony led by a California Indian elder.
+The sweat lodge is a connection those of us in the U.S. have with Mexico, where the sweat lodge is known as the temazcalteci, the Grandmother Sweat Lodge, in the Nahuatl tradition.